piotrjaworski/database_repository/README.md

 ## How to create a repository

-To create a new repository, you just need to run a Rails generator:
+To create a new repository, you just need to run a Rails generator (if you use Rails):

     $ rails generate database_repository:repository your_repository_name